CBC-UCONN/RADseq_tutorial/01a_Lacewings_preprocess.md

 --adapter_mm 0
 ```

 In this code, some key files are represented as shell variables (e.g. `$POOL`) that are defined in the script.
-The flags are explained as follows: `-f` gives the sample pool. `-o` gives the output directory. `-b` is the barcode file.
-The file relating samples to barcodes is here `metadata/henrysamples.txt`. `-i` and `-y` indicate the input and output should be gzipped fastq files. `-e` indicates the restriction enzyme is SbfI. `-c` and `-q` remove reads with N's and overall low quality respectively. `-t` truncates reads to 145bp from the original 150bp. `-s` removes reads whose average quality in any window (0.15x read length) drops below 20.
+The flags are as follows: `-f` gives the sample pool. `-o` gives the output directory. `-b` is the barcode file.
+The file relating samples to barcodes is here `metadata/henrysamples.txt`. `-i` and `-y` indicate the input and output should be gzipped fastq files. `-e` indicates the restriction enzyme is SbfI. `-c` and `-q` remove reads with N's and overall low quality respectively. `-t` truncates reads to 145bp from the original 150bp (in these data the quality drops in the last few cycles). `-s` removes reads whose average quality in any window (0.15x read length) drops below 20.
 The `--adapter` flags give the adapter sequences and a mismatch tolerance, so that reads with adapter sequence can be filtered out.

 It is worth noting that if the barcode + restriction enzyme recognition sequence comes within the mismatch tolerance of the adapter sequence, you can lose **all** the reads from that sample due to the adapter filtering.
 This happens with one sample in this dataset if you specify `--adapter_mm 2`.